2009 Pittsburgh Steelers season: Week 7: vs. Minnesota Vikings

 Coming off their divisional win over the Browns, the Steelers stayed at home for a Week 7 interconference duel with the 6–0 Minnesota Vikings.
 Pittsburgh got the game's opening score late in the first quarter with kicker Jeff Reed nailing a 39-yard field goal.
-The Vikings would answer in the second quarter with a 2-yard touchdown run from running back Adrian Peterson, yet the Steelers struck back with Ben Roethlisberger completing a 40-yard touchdown pass to rookie wide receiver Mike Wallace.
+The Vikings answered in the second quarter with a 2-yard touchdown run from running back Adrian Peterson, yet the Steelers struck back with Ben Roethlisberger completing a 40-yard touchdown pass to rookie wide receiver Mike Wallace.

-Both teams would swap field goals in the third quarter, with Reed booting a 27-yard field goal and Vikings kicker Ryan Longwell making an 18-yard field goal.
+Both teams swapped field goals in the third quarter, with Reed booting a 27-yard field goal and Vikings kicker Ryan Longwell making an 18-yard field goal.
 In the fourth quarter, Pittsburgh defense came up with a huge play as defensive end Brett Keisel forced a fumble off of Vikings quarterback Brett Favre, allowing linebacker LaMarr Woodley to return the fumble 77 yards for a touchdown.
 However, Minnesota immediately struck back as wide receiver Percy Harvin returned a kickoff 88 yards for a touchdown.
 The Steelers' defense came up big again as linebacker Keyaron Fox returned a Favre interception 82 yards for a touchdown.

-With the huge win, Pittsburgh went into their bye week at 5–2 while Minnesota dropped to 6–1.
+With the huge win, Pittsburgh went into their bye week at 5–2, while Minnesota dropped to 6–1.